 There are two excellently equipped library locations: The Inner City Library and the Randwyck Library.

-In four other UM locations, we offer learning spaces: Tapijn, Tapijn Loods V, University Sports Centre (USC) and Paul-Henri Spaak building.
+In five other UM locations, we offer Learning Spaces: Tapijn, Tapijn Loods V, University Sports Centre (USC) and Paul-Henri Spaak building.
 The principle is BYOD (Bring Your Own Device): they are suited to study with your own devices, such as laptops/tablets and books.

 All library locations have great opening hours.
 In the run-up to the exams, the Inner City Library and Randwyck Library offer extra long opening hours.

 You are free to use all our locations.
-In all our locations you will need your UMcard to get access.
+In the two main Library locations you will need your UMcard to get access.

 Library + students